Five Things You Should Have Learned in Home Ec

 - How to cook pantry staples like rice and pasta.

-- How to use vegetables – including how or when to peel them, the best way to cut them up for the application at hand and how to store them to maximize freshness and flavor
+- What do do with vegetables – including how or when to peel them, the best way to cut them up for the application at hand and how to store them to maximize freshness and flavor

-- How to cook simple, single cuts of meat – knowing how to cook a piece of chicken or a pork chop is useful on it’s own but also introduces skills you’ll need to cook larger or more complicated meats
+- Simple methods for cooking single cuts of meat – knowing how to cook a piece of chicken or a pork chop is useful on it’s own but also introduces skills you’ll need to cook larger or more complicated meats

 - How to make a basic white sauce and a basic brown sauce.
 While there are tons of dishes one can create without ever needing to make a sauce, learning how to make these two fundamental sauces opens up a huge range of recipes.
 Making sauces at home is also substantially cheaper than using pre-packed options from the store.